demichelislab/SPICE-pipeline/README.md

 # SPICE-pipeline
-Framework for allele specific analysis of matched tumor and normal samples.
+Framework for allele specific analysis of matched tumor and normal next generation sequencing data

 ## Pre-computed data

 All precomputed TCGA allele-specific data and FAME tables are available [here](https://www.dropbox.com/sh/jzk9roi8c238cc0/AABTTlO7YTneLrjyVUIV8vJia?dl=0)

-The table below contains the links to all the data files for each dataset:
+The table below contains the links to all the output files for each dataset:

 | Dataset  | Genomic data                                                                                 | FAME: Hemi-Del vs Hemi-Del                                                                                      | FAME: CN-LOH vs CN-LOH                                                                                  | FAME: (Hemi-Del or CN-LOH) vs (Hemi-Del or CN-LOH)                                                                                       |
 | -------- | --------                                                                                     | --------                                                                                                        | --------                                                                                                | --------                                                                                                                                 |